FAQs - Professional Development Grants for Arts Organizations

 What types of projects and expenses are eligible?

 Projects must support efforts for increasing organizational capacity to achieve long-term sustainability, growth, and/or operational stability.
-Proposed projects must support staff or board skill and knowledge building for organizational capacity and relate to the applicant's arts programming/services.
-Funding can support staff/board participation at conferences, workshops, and other professional development opportunities and events.
+Proposed projects must support arts administrators or board members skill and knowledge building for organizational capacity and relate to the applicant's arts programming/services.
+Funding can support participation at conferences, workshops, and other professional development opportunities and events.
 In addition, these grants can support expenses for in-person and virtual professional development for organizational-wide staff/board learning and training.
 Funds support travel expenses (for example, lodging and air/ground transportation), admission/registration fees, or other related expenses (for example, consultant or service fees for learning/training sessions).

 Are certificate programs or college courses eligible?